mikebolt/BasicSplitter/README.md

 }
 ```

-It is very simple and it designed to optimize gas costs.
+It is very simple and it is designed to optimize gas costs.

 ## Comparison with PaymentSplitter